 Sex addiction is a real disorder characterized by compulsive thoughts and behaviors.
 Understanding sex addiction, also called hypersexual disorder, is easier when considered in the context of alcoholism or drug addiction.
-As the behavior intensifies, the consequences on the struggling individual and his or her family grow worse.
+As the behavior intensifies, the consequences for the struggling individual and their family worsen.
 To get the same high, the addicted individual must escalate the behavior.
 Quitting sex suddenly leads to uncomfortable symptoms and often anxious or depressed behavior.
-This isn’t surprising, because most individuals with hypersexual disorder also suffer from anxiety or depression, and they may use sex or sexual acts to self-treat underlying tension.
+This isn’t surprising because most individuals with hypersexual disorder also suffer from anxiety or depression, and they may use sex or sexual acts to self-treat underlying tension.

-The difference between sex addiction and other kinds of addictions is the innate human need to reproduce.
-An individual who never uses heroin or alcohol, for example, can easily live a happy and productive lifestyle without ever feeling like he or she is missing out on something vital.
+The difference between sex addiction and other addictions is the innate human need to reproduce.
+An individual who never uses heroin or alcohol, for example, can easily live a happy and productive lifestyle without ever feeling like they’re missing out on something vital.
 The same cannot be said for an individual who does not have sex.
 Balancing the natural human need for sexual activity with the thoughts and acts that characterize compulsive behavior is the key to identifying a true addiction to sex.

-For individuals with sex addiction, and especially for those who commit sexual crimes, gratification is not the goal.
-Instead, a desire for control, power or revenge, or a need to express anger or dominance is the motivation.
-The sex-addicted individual continues to engage in hypersexual activity despite significant risks to health, reputation and finances.
+For individuals with sex addiction, especially those who commit sexual crimes, gratification is not the goal.
+Instead, the motivation is a desire for control, power, or revenge, or a need to express anger or dominance.
+The sex-addicted individual continues to engage in hypersexual activity despite significant risks to health, reputation, and finances.

 Signs and Symptoms of Sex Addiction

 Researchers continue to debate and refine the current definition of sex addiction.
-By using substance addiction guidelines, clinicians have identified certain behaviors and signs sex addiction may be a problem.
+Using substance addiction guidelines, clinicians have identified specific behaviors and signs that sex addiction may be a problem.
 These behaviors and signs include:

 - Having sex with multiple partners.
 Individuals with sex addiction will engage in intercourse more often than they intend to, including with high-risk partners who may transmit a sexually transmitted disease.